ESSI-Lab/DAB/README.md

 Please note that the DAB community edition is not public domain software!
 While using DAB source code you should give **full attribution to the original authors** and redistribute your modifications in the same way, accordingly to the GNU Affero General Public License v3.0.
 In particular:

-### Required attribution in case DAB is offered by a third party as an Internet service
+### In case DAB functionalities are offered by a third party through an Internet service

 AGPL license is more restrictive with respect to GPL with regard to online service providers making use of the licensed software.

 This is the case where a third party downloads the DAB source code and offers its functionalities through an online service (e.g. through a server managed by the third party).
-In this case the following statement should appear at the third party site offering the service:
+In this case **the following statement should appear at the third party site** offering the service:

 The brokering service is offered by DAB, a software developed by ESSI-Lab (Stefano Nativi, Paolo Mazzetti, Enrico Boldrini, Fabrizio Papeschi, Roberto Roncella, Massimiliano Olivieri, Lorenzo Bigagli and Mattia Santoro) at Institute of Atmospheric Pollution Research of National Research Council of Italy.
 For more information is available at https://github.com/ESSI-Lab/DAB/

-### Required citation in case DAB is used in the work described by a scientific paper / technical report
+### In case DAB is used in the work described by a scientific paper / technical report

-Please note one of the following papers should be cited to give correct author attributions while describing work making use of the DAB:
+Please note at least **one of the following papers should be cited to give correct author attributions** while describing work making use of the DAB:

 @article {DAB2015,title = {Big Data challenges in building the Global Earth Observation System of Systems},journal = {Environmental Modelling and Software},year = {2015},volume = {68},pages = {1-26},author = {Nativi, S. and Mazzetti, P. and Santoro, M. and Papeschi, F. and Craglia, M. and Ochiai, O.}}